 Finally, among the ruins, we saw leftover remnants that hadn’t made it into museums.
 Here were items such as bowls, jewelry, and even carbonized bread.
 I was shocked that these things had been preserved until now.
 So, what happened to the people of Pompeii?
 Unfortunately, it is a huge tragedy that this city was wiped out.
 However, it is lucky that the city had about two days notice after hearing about what happened in Herculaneum.
-Many people got out of the town on boats; however, there weren’t enough boats for everyone to get out of Pompeii in time.
-The remaining people suffocated from the volcanic ash, and many of their remnants have been found during the excavations.
-This has allowed archaeologists to create human casts using plaster to fill the empty spaces that were left in the debris.
-Here, we saw casts of a person curled up in a ball, a baby, as well as a dog with a full set of teeth.
+Many people got out of the town by boat; although tragically some people suffocated from the volcanic ash.
+Using the carbonized remains, archaeologists were able to create human casts using plaster.
+We saw actual casts of a person curled up in a ball, a baby, as well as a dog with a full set of teeth.

 I was truly fascinated by Pompeii and learning that Mount Vesuvius is still an active volcano that can erupt again.
 I think that taking a tour was key to understanding the ancient city.
-If you have limited time and are between seeing Herculaneum, Mount Vesuvius, or Pompeii, I would highly recommend Pompeii, especially our tour guide, Claudia!
+If you have limited time and are between seeing Herculaneum, Mount Vesuvius, or Pompeii, I would highly recommend Pompeii, especially our tour guide, Claudia of Pompeii Tours!